Sirgeb/Mealy-v2/Readme.md

 Web Url: https://mealy-v2.herokuapp.com

-<br><br> To run locally on your machine, clone or download the repo then
+<br> To run locally on your machine, clone or download the repo then

 > npm install